 In these days of ever-increasing junk e-mail, it's increasingly necessary to employ a variety of methods to reduce the amount of unwanted 'spam'.
-There are many ways of doing this (DNS-based blocking lists, sender verification etc.) but this document studies one particularly powerful and common requirement: to be able to make decisions on whether or not to accept particular messages based on their content.
-This does not by any means preclude or supercede the use of other solutions such as DNSBL' s; in fact, you' II find the most effective spam-stopping solutions involve a combination of different methods.
+There are many ways of doing this (DNS-based blocking lists, sender verification etc. - see more info at http://slett.net/spam-filtering-for-mx/) but this document looks at one particularly powerful and common requirement: to be able to make decisions on whether or not to accept particular messages based on their content.
+This does not by any means preclude or supersede the use of other solutions such as DNSBL's; in fact, you'll find the most effective spam-stopping solutions involve a combination of different methods.
+Since it is relatively "expensive" in terms of resource usage (CPU and bandwidth), content scanning should be a "fallback" - a check of last resort.